Duties of the Officers

 (g) Serve as a supporting role to the President, President-Elect, and Executive Board as needed.

 The Treasurer shall:

-(a) Act as custodian of the monies of MU SAVMA making collections and expenditures directed by the
+(a) Act as custodian of the monies of MU SAVMA making collections and expenditures directed by the approved budget.

 (c) Keep accurate account of MU SAVMA finances and submit the financial records of MU SAVMA to the accountant quarterly; and to donors as requested.

 (d) The responsibility of filing IRS taxes shall fall on the accountant

 (e) Present a proposed budget for the following year to the MU SAVMA General Assembly for approval following approval by the Executive Board.
 Submission shall take place at the May meeting.
 The budget shall be approved at the June meeting.

 (f) Present a quarterly report to the Executive Board of recent collections and expenditures as prepared by the accountant or Treasurer.